CNC machines, often called more precise 'numerically controlled machines' are the devices that contemporary production heavily relies on.

 Programming of the contemporary CNC machine (in a nutshell) looks like that:

-2. The final project for machining – is prepared in the controlling panel of the machine (CAM) that describes the following moves of the machining tools (eg. face mill) and parameters of work (eg. feed rate for flat sections) for selected material during a particular step in processing (eg. for machining carbon steel or raw material).
+1. The project of machined part is prepared within CAD (computer-assisted design) software that puts 2D drawings into a 3D digital context,2.
+The final project for machining – is prepared in the controlling panel of the machine (CAM) that describes the following moves of the machining tools (eg. face mill) and parameters of work (eg. feed rate for flat sections) for selected material during a particular step in processing (eg. for machining carbon steel or raw material).
 That final CNC project is in practice a way to convert a CAD file for a language understandable for machining tools (G-Code / RS-274) by a machine operator.

 3. Said CNC operator uploads commands to the CNC module of the machine and checks its readiness (eg. proper mounting of machined material or status of the spindle).
 When the process is ready – turn on the device.